wavefrontHQ/docs/integrations/chef.md

    log_location             STDOUT
    ```
 {% endraw %}
-5. Test the script execution using this command:{% raw %}
+5. Test the script execution using this command:{% raw %}
     ```
     sudo /opt/opscode/bin/knife exec -c /etc/telegraf/.chef/knife.rb /etc/telegraf/.chef/chef-metrics-collector
     ```
 {% endraw %}
-    You should get a response such as the following:{% raw %}
+    You should get a response such as the following:{% raw %}
     ```
     {
       "server.nodes_count": 2,